kirti-21536/python_ml_course_2025/python_ml_assignments/assignment_5/README.md

 - Beyond a certain point, test accuracy drops even as training accuracy increases.
 - This highlights the importance of tuning and validation.

+## Task 7: Questions and answers on Ensemble Learning

 ## Task 8: Random Forest vs Decision Tree
 - Trained both a `DecisionTreeClassifier` and a `RandomForestClassifier` on the Titanic dataset.